woofwoofinc/sketch-favicon/src/js/export-favicon.js.rst

 Export Favicon Command
 ======================
-Start by ensuring a single layer has been selected as the favicon export source.
+Start with validation, ensure a single layer has been selected as the favicon export source and that it is square and 256x256 or larger.

 .. code-block:: javascript